-- Being prepared to reverse to a passing place when you meet an oncoming vehicle.
+- Be prepared to reverse to a passing place when you meet an oncoming vehicle.

-COACH: There are now two coach companies offering regular transport from London Victoria Coach station to Carmarthen (our nearest big town).
-Bus fares vary from between £22 and £25 return, and the journey time is approximately 6 hours.
-You can buy tickets at GoEuro, Megabus or National Express.
-These operators also run services from Birmingham, Leicester and other major cities.
+There are two coach companies offering regular transport from the major cities to Carmarthen (our nearest big town).
+Coach fares start from about £20 return from London, and the journey time is approximately 6 hours.

-TRAIN: Taking the train is more expensive, but there are more services, and the journey time is on average 2 hours shorter.
-Trains leave from London Paddington and tickets cost around £40.
-Buy tickets at GoEuro, or the Trainline.
+Taking the train is more expensive, but there are more services, and the journey time is on average 2 hours shorter.
+Tickets cost around £40 from Carmarthen to London.

-TAXI: You can get a taxi from Carmarthen train station to Skanda Vale from between £20 and £30.
+You can get a taxi from Carmarthen train station to Skanda Vale for between £20 and £30.
 This is the easiest way to complete your journey.

-LOCAL BUS: For those on a tight budget, there is a local bus service that runs from Carmarthen to Llanpumsaint, our nearest village.
+For those on a tight budget, there is a local bus service that runs from Carmarthen to Llanpumsaint, our nearest village.
 The bus runs 3 times daily and takes approximately 20 minutes.
-You then have to walk 3 miles from Llanpumsaint to Skanda Vale ashram, along some muddy, hilly lanes.
+You then have to walk 3 miles from Llanpumsaint to Skanda Vale ashram, along some muddy, narrow lanes.
 We don’t recommend this option, but if you’re determined then check the local bus times.